+Luxury Prison Suite: Newgate, as long as you can afford it.
 King John Balliol of Scotland also gets one of these in the Tower of London, and hates it ("You wouldn't keep an animal like this!
 It's inhumane!")
-He cheers up once his lawyer offers to get him banished to France instead...
+He cheers up noticeably, though, when his lawyer offers to get him banished to France instead.

 Lyrical Dissonance: "Work, Terrible Work", an upbeat, catchy song about the horrors of child labor in Victorian England.
 Based loosely on "Food, Glorious Food", itself an upbeat, catchy song about the horrors of workhouses in Victorian England, from the musical Oliver!.